 Draft SPG was prepared to supplement the policies contained in the UDP.
-Development Management colleagues consider that SPG to provide detailed practical guidance for applicants would beage: 9arly valuable to the pre application planning advice service to improve the quality of planning applications.
+Development Management colleagues consider that SPG to provide detailed practical guidance for applicants would be age of a range of a policies of a polic advice service to improve the quality of planning applications.
 This is a new priority included on the SPG programme for the first time this year and represents a change to reflect internal consultation.